Services for Australians Overseas

 In case of emergency

-- Australian Embassy on +263 (0) 4 853 235 55 – please just follow the prompts and you will be connected with the 24 hour Consular Emergency Centre in Canberra – local call
+- Australian Embassy on +263 (0) 242 853 235 55 or +263 (0) 242 852 471.
+If outside of our business hours, please follow the prompts and you will be connected with the 24 hour Consular Emergency Centre in Canberra (local call).

-- Consular Emergency Centre in Canberra on + 61 2 6261 3305 – international call
+- Consular Emergency Centre in Canberra on + 61 2 6261 3305 (international call).

 Malawi and Zambia